rolfvandekrol/neb/README.txt

 CSS files & classes
 ----------------------------------------------------
 * Remove css files from the drupal core
+Drupal core comes with a lot of css, that you might not need.
+Mothership comes with options of how to clean you css safely without destroing drupals functionality.

+- TODO remove files

+- TODO BAT naming of drupalcore css files motherships splitting of css files from core.
+Today its only the system module the follows the naming convention for css files.
+This is offcouse an epic fail, but no fear the mothership will fix this.

 * Remove classes from the markup you dont need like.
 - body tag: the  front, logged in, layout in the body tag